 It is always a good idea to know what a test is before you take it.
 Since PSAT season is in full swing, I thought it would be a good idea to explain what the point of this test is supposed to be.
 And yes, PSAT/NMSQT refers to just one test.

 What do the acronyms mean?

 PSAT stands for Preliminary SAT and NMSQT means National Merit Scholarship Qualifying Test.
 If you do well on the PSAT you become eligible for the National Merit Scholarship Program.
 That’s why PSAT and NMSQT go together!

-Do Colleges see PSAT scores?
+Do colleges see PSAT scores?

 No, colleges do not see the PSAT score.
 No one is trying to trick you, it is true.
 Colleges have enough to evaluate, they do not try to sneak a peek at PSAT scores.